mcd500/teep-device/tiny-tam/README.md

 ## Setting up pki pieces and test ta

-The "Fake TAM" serves an encrypted + signed test TA to anyone making requests.
+The "Tiny TAM" serves an encrypted + signed test TA to anyone making requests.
 To do that, following assets should be configured on `config.json`

 | Setting | Function | Default |